Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\itmProof (\LocalFreeEvalIsExp ) Observe that for every $x$ in $X$, the correspondence defines a state on $B$ which evidently extends the state $\varphi _x$ on $C_0(X)$ given by evaluation at $x$.
+defines a state on $B$ which evidently extends the state $\varphi _x$ on $C_0(X)$ given by evaluation at $x$.
 In case $x$ is a free point, this must necessarily be the state $\psi _x$ of which \ref {ThreeValues} speaks, whence (iv). \endProof

-This therefore reconciles the classical notion of topological freeness with the weakest among the notions listed in \ref {ManyTopFree}.
+This therefore reconciles the classical notion of topological freeness with \ref {ManyTopFree.i}.
 However, for inclusions determined by groupoids and line bundles, as the ones we are currently studying, there is more than meets the eye.

 \state Proposition Sexy Consider the following statements: \izitem \zitem $\G $ is topologically free, \zitem the interior of\/ $\G '\setminus X$ is empty, \zitem every normalizer in $N_\G $ is smooth.
 Then (i)$\Rightarrow $(ii)$\Rightarrow $(iii).
 If $\G $ is second countable then also (iii)$\Rightarrow $(i).